-The all-new Amazon Music Roku channel brings Amazon Prime Music and Amazon Music Unlimited to the Roku, letting users stream their saved playlists, songs, and albums, browse personalized recommendations, and access the tracks that users have stored in the now-retired Amazon Music Storage cloud.
+The Amazon Music Roku app brings Amazon Prime Music and Amazon Music Unlimited to the Roku, letting users stream their saved playlists, songs, and albums, browse personalized recommendations, and access the tracks that users have stored in the now-retired Amazon Music Storage cloud.

 Highlights of the Amazon Music Roku app:

 - Song lyrics are displayed on-screen while a song is playing